Tag Archive: leadership helps

 I visited another unit building this weekend and noticed these classroom rules in one room.
 Based on the content of these rules, I assume that the class and teacher worked together to establish them at the beginning of the year.
 The last rule, “Keep your shoes on,” made me laugh!

-This black and white image, Magnifying Glass, was donated by the artist, Chris Gunn.
+This black and white image, Making A Splash, was donated by the artist, Chris Gunn.
 Click to read more about Chris.

 Shalee M. says, “Here is a spotlight paper that I made for our new beehives coming in to Young Womens.
 We use this the first day they come into Young Womens so the girls can get to know her better.”
 Great idea!
 Black and white.